Onto-Med/top-deployment/docs/administration/administration.md

 Similarly to data adapter configurations, document adapter configurations must be mounted into the backend Docker container.

-For convenience reasons, the default value of `DOCUMENT_DATA_SOURCE_CONFIG_DIR` is `/configs/nlp`, which means that you can create a sub folder `nlp` in the host systems `configs` folder and reuse the Docker mount configuration from [NLP/Document related configuration](#add-data-adapter-configurations).
+For convenience reasons, the default value of `DOCUMENT_DATA_SOURCE_CONFIG_DIR` is `/configs/nlp`, which means that you can create a sub folder `nlp` in the host systems `configs` folder and reuse the Docker mount configuration from [Add Data Adapter Configurations](#add-data-adapter-configurations).

 ### Protection with OAuth2